AdobeDocs/pdfservices-api-documentation/src/pages/overview/2.0.0/pdf-services-api/howtos/index.md

 -   Splitting PDFs into multiple files
 -   Extract PDF as JSON: the content, structure & renditions of table and figure elements along with Character Bounding Boxes
--   Get the properties of a PDF file like page count, PDF version, file size, compliance levels, font info, permissions and more

 ## Runtime in-memory authentication